-While preliminary site visits to a prospective wind energy site are predominantly qualitative (evaluating the overall picture of wildlife and natural resources), the next step in site assessment – pre-construction field studies – is designed to document site wildlife and habitat resources in scientifically rigorous, quantitative terms.
+While preliminary site visits to a prospective wind energy site are predominantly qualitative (evaluating the overall picture of wildlife and natural resources), the next step in site assessment – pre-construction field studies – is designed to document wildlife and habitat at a site in scientifically rigorous, quantitative terms.
 The methods used to quantify the distribution, relative abundance, behavior, and site use by species of concern will depend on which species of concern have been identified as either being present or likely to use the site on a regular basis.

 Measures of abundance and activity

 - Raptor nest searches identify both the presence of breeding birds and specific locations within a project site where nests occur (many species of hawks and eagles re-use nests for multiple years).
-Data collected during these searches allows developers to avoid putting turbines and other infrastructure in areas that might disrupt nesting.
+Data collected during these searches allow developers to avoid putting turbines and other infrastructure in areas that might disrupt nesting.

 - Acoustic monitoring is often used to determine the presence of threatened, endangered, or otherwise rare species of bats throughout the stages of a proposed project.
 A similar method can also be used to help assess presence of nocturnally migrating birds.
 Radar can also be used to compliment this information.

 - Searches of roosts (the places bats sleep during the day) and roost exit counts may be used to confirm bat presence, composition, and colony size.